 An art director is responsible for overseeing and managing the visual aspects of a project, such as advertisements, films, video games, publications, or website designs.

 Talent agents represent professional athletes, artists, actors, writers, performers, and musicians in negotiations with potential employers.
 They may help negotiate contracts and fees, seek out new job opportunities, or promote their clients at networking events.
 Highly social and exciting, this is an excellent career option for extroverted individuals.
 Better yet, it's almost always math-free.

 A talent agent acts as a representative for artists, performers, athletes, and other individuals in the entertainment industry.

 Film directors are the creative visionaries who transform screenwriters' ideas into fully-fledged productions for the silver screen.
 On a day to day basis, they ensure everything on set functions as it should, making essential decisions about how the scenes unfold, the appearance of the actors, and what props should be used.
 Dynamic and creative, this line of work rarely involves any calculations.

-8. Talent Director
+8. Casting Director

 Talent directors are skilled selectors.
 Frequently found in industries such as film, TV, and modelling, their primary responsibility is to review candidates' resumes and head shots and select the best person for each highly coveted role in the production.
 The best talent directors are not only skilled judges of character, they are also able to understand others' creative visions and help make them a reality.